Skip navigation

 WAGR syndrome

-The PAX6 gene is located in a region of chromosome 11 that is deleted in people with WAGR syndrome, which is a disorder that affects many body systems and is named for its main features: a childhood kidney cancer known as Wilms tumor, an eye problem called anirida, genitourinary anomalies, and intellectual disability (formerly referred to as mental retardation).
+The PAX6 gene is located in a region of chromosome 11 that is deleted in people with WAGR syndrome.
+WAGR syndrome is named for its main features: a childhood kidney cancer known as Wilms tumor, aniridia, genitourinary anomalies, and a range of developmental delays.
 As a result of this deletion, affected individuals are missing one copy of the PAX6 gene in each cell.
-A loss of the PAX6 gene is associated with the characteristic eye features of WAGR syndrome, including aniridia, and may affect brain development.
+The loss of the PAX6 gene is associated with the characteristic eye features of WAGR syndrome, including aniridia, and it may affect brain development.

 More About This Health Condition